Faculty Profile for Naomi Medina

 Teaching Interests

 At Texas State University, Naomi Coleman Medina teaches Forensic Psychology, Social Psychology, Health Psychology, and Psychopathology.
 Prior to her position as lecturer for Texas State University, Naomi taught Introduction to Psychology, Biopsychology, and Human Growth and Development over the span of 9 years as an adjunct faculty member at Austin Community College.
 She has also taught Counseling Theories and Counseling Practicum to graduate students enrolled in the Master of Arts in Clinical and Mental Health Counseling program at St. Mary's University and taught Crisis Intervention in the Department of Counseling, Health, and Kinesiology graduate program at Texas A&M University - San Antonio.
-At TAMUSA she currently teaches Assessment and Counseling Theories in the graduate program.
-She also teaches Professional Counselor Orientation for the Department of Counseling, Leadership, Adult Education, and School Psychology graduate program at Texas State University.
+At TAMUSA she serves as a member of the adjunct faculty and teaches Assessment, Counseling Internship, and Counseling Theories in the graduate program.
+She also serves as an adjunct faculty member in the Department of Counseling, Leadership, Adult Education, and School Psychology at Texas State University where she teaches Professional Counselor Orientation, Basic Skills, Counseling Diverse Populations, and Dynamics and Processes in Group Counseling.Research Interests

 Member